swansonk14/SyntheMol/docs/README.md

 # Documentation

-TODO: put data on Zenodo and clean up google drive

 This directory contains instructions for reproducing the results in our antibiotic generation paper: [TODO](TODO).

 The relevant data should be downloaded from [this Google Drive file](https://drive.google.com/uc?id=1ziZJqk1PhDtc-kRFxNA3CDM728zjUfHH) to `SyntheMol/data`.
 This can be done as follows: